Denzil77777/TDPECV/README.md

 ## The Method I used.

-The method I adopted was, since I have my Curriculum Vitae, in Microsoft Word, and if you too have your CV in .docx, you can use MS-Word to open your document and SaveAS, optin  MyCV.HTML.
+The method I adopted was, since I have my Curriculum Vitae, in Microsoft Word, and if you too have your CV in .docx, you can use MS-Word to open your document and Save AS, option MyCV.HTML.
 (You may assign a name as you wish).
 Using the converted file, (HTML file) I have used Microsoft VS Code to create a HTML, CSS to make it more professional and presentable.
 I used this approach, since two of my modules (1) Internet and the Multimedia and (2) Programming the Internet for my MSc in 2013, which came handy.
-The attached image of my CV is self explanatory.
-Or if you like the HTML I have shared you with, you are free to ammed accordingly.
+The attached image of my CV is self-explanatory.
+Or if you like the HTML, I have shared you with, you are free to armed accordingly.
 I mean your professional experiences, as a Show Case for a HR Manager.
 A word of warning!
-In MS-Word, though it gives the facility yo have a Document in HTML, MS-WOrd will generate normal HTML file.
+In MS-Word, though it gives the facility you have a Document in HTML, MS-Word will generate normal HTML file.
 No styles, no colours and so on.
 Not like the one I have produced.

 ## Methods / Notes for; How to install terraform in Microsoft Windows 10 Professional.

 In my case I had created Folder; C:\TeraForm_09MAY2025.
-In a view to to download Terrafrom in a seperate Folder, and Initilally I execuited Terraform, from this command prompt.
+In a view to download Terraform in a separate Folder, and Initially I executed Terraform, from this command prompt.
 C:\TeraForm_09MAY2025.
 Which is my Terraform Folder.

 - Link for Terraform;https://developer.hashicorp.com/terraform/install#windows